-Depending on who you are, starting a business can be a hard row to hoe.
+Starting a business can be hard to do, depending on who you are.
 However, once you have some momentum behind you, that can be where things get fun.
-There are few things as rewarding as seeing a project that you started and have laboured for countless hours begin to take off and grow.
+There are few things as rewarding as seeing a project that you started and have labored for countless hours begin to take off and grow.

-We have all heard the phrase, “it takes money to make money.”
+We have all heard the phrase, “It takes money to make money.”
 In the small business realm, this is the truth.
 Expansion can be a costly thing.
-Gaining new talent, retaining old talent, expanding your supply chain, diversifying your product offerings, all these things are can be a part of growth and expansion.
+Gaining new talent, retaining old talent, expanding your supply chain, and diversifying your product offerings can all be a part of growth and expansion.
 But each one of those things will also cost money.
 And as any small business person knows, there is no such thing as “extra” money.

-Today, we are going to examine six tips to help you out on your expansion journey.
-Get ready, because, after this article, your business is going to be ready to ignite!
+Today, we will examine six tips to help you on your expansion journey.
+Get ready because, after this article, your business will be ready to ignite!

 Make Sure Expansion is Warranted

-- Is this just a spike (seasonal, economic, or otherwise) that is going to pass?
+• Is this just a spike (seasonal, economic, or otherwise) that will pass?

-In business, sometimes we get so caught up in the “how” question that we forget to ask the most important question - is this something I need to be doing in the first place?
-So, take some time to take inventory, ask the hard questions, and see if expansion is indeed the right move to make.
+In business, sometimes we get so caught up in the “how” question that we forget to ask the most critical question - is this something I need to be doing in the first place?
+So, take some time to take inventory, ask the hard questions, and see if expansion is the right move.

 Forecast the Cost of Expansion